How to make the right choice when choosing your Digital eCommerce Platform

 eCommerce platforms need an extended community of participants, both from a partner and user perspective.
 Without these, you may be left in the cold when it comes to resolving issues or requiring additional help to overcome business challenges.
 Look for platforms that have a good ecosystem of both technical and business contributors.
 As these will be invaluable to creating a fast and repetitive delivery model to take your business forward.
 These ecosystems can help accelerate your time to market for functionality that may be unique.
 The more partners there are, the more choice you will have when trying to find the right partner for the job.

 Digital eCommerce is a journey and not a destination point.
 Those who succeed in it, embrace the journey and tailor it to best fit the type of business they have.
 A platform that has an extensive roadmap of change planned, together with a good indication of what the road ahead looks like, is a great start when making your choice.
 For example, small increments of functionality released regularly, is much better than a small number of large annual releases.
-As it means that you as a user can be reaping the benefits earlier than your competitors may be.
+Good examples of vendor platforms that release enhancements regularly are BigCommerce and IBM’s WebSphere Commerce and there are other vendors that do this as well.
+This means that you as a user can be reaping the benefits earlier than your competitors may be.

 Platform owners are increasingly using API technology to make it easier to use existing systems that you have.
 These are key for customers that already have a number of partners that require data to be fed into your platform or need data out of it.
 The sensible approach to this is to understand what you have in place already and ensure an API exists.
 Or ask the platform provider to help you understand the amount of work required to implement the changes you will need to undertake.
 The key message is to be agile, you need a platform that can be agile for you.